jamesyh/optimal-lineups/README.md

 Do coaches naturally find the optimal lineup in the NBA.

 # Introduction
 There is no one who knows a NBA team better than the coach.
 Coaches are tasked with training their players, preparing for games, and managing games.
-The question that I pose is are coaches inherently finding and using their best lineup of players.
-Or could they be allocating minutes to better lineups.
+The question that I pose is are coaches inherently finding and using their best lineup of players or could they be allocating minutes to better lineups.

 # Model